prisma/prisma-engines/README.md

 | Introspection Engine | `./target/[debug\|release]/introspection-engine` |
 | Prisma Format        | `./target/[debug\|release]/prisma-fmt`           |

+## Prisma Schema Language

+The *Prisma Schema Language* is a library which defines the data structures and parsing rules for prisma files, including the available database connectors.
+For more technical details, please check the [library README](./psl/README.md).

+The PSL is used throughout the migration and introspection engines, as well as prisma format.
+The DataModeL (DML), which is an annotated version of the PSL is also used as input for the query engine.

 ## Query Engine

+The *Query Engine* is how Prisma Client queries are executed.
+Here's a brief description of what it does:
+- takes as inputs an annotated version of the Prisma Schema file called the DataModeL (DML),
+- using the DML (specifically, the datasources and providers), it builds up a [GraphQL](https://graphql.org) model for queries and responses,
+- runs as a server listening for GraphQL queries,
+- it translates the queries to the respective native datasource(s) and returns GraphQL responses, and
+- handles all connections and communication with the native databases.

+When used through the Prisma Client, there are two ways for the Query Engine to be executed:
+- as a binary, downloaded during installation, launched at runtime;
+    communication happens via HTTP (`./query-engine/query-engine`)
+- as a native, platform-specific Node.js addon; also downloaded during installation (`./query-engine/query-engine-node-api`)

 ### Usage

-The Query Engine can be run as a graphql server without using the Prisma Client.
+You can also run the Query Engine as a stand-alone GraphQL server.

+**Warning**: There is no guaranteed API stability.
 If using it on production please be aware the api and the query language can change any time.
-There is no guaranteed API stability.

 Notable environment flags:

 - `RUST_LOG_FORMAT=(devel|json)` sets the log format.
 By default outputs `json`.
 - `QE_LOG_LEVEL=(info|debug|trace)` sets the log level for the Query Engine.
 If you need Query Graph debugging logs, set it to "trace"
 - `FMT_SQL=1` enables logging _formatted_ SQL queries
 - `PRISMA_DML_PATH=[path_to_datamodel_file]` should point to the datamodel file location.
 This or `PRISMA_DML` is required for the Query Engine to run.